How to Fix AirPods Error “Connection Failed”?

 AirPods Setup Button

-4. Once done, your AirPods have been reset.
-Try connecting again to see if the error still persists.
+4. Your AirPods have now been reset.
+Try pairing them again and check if the problem is gone.

-1. To start, open the Settings app on your device.
+1. Open the Settings app on your device and tap General.

 Navigating to General